CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 2: Managing LLM Traffic.md

       ![](./media/e2t1-appin(3).png)

-## Task 2: Apply rate limiting policies to control token consumption.
+## Task 2: Apply rate limiting policies to control token consumption

 In this task, you will deploy APIM, AI Foundry endpoints, and model subscriptions, and configure token rate limiting policies.
 You will test API requests, monitor token usage, and verify that the rate limiting enforces consumption limits correctly.